An Open-Source High-Level Graphical Signal Processing Language with Simulation and HDL Generation: Spectrometer Demonstration based on CASPER Toolflow in Scilab

 \subsection{Spectrometer Demonstration in Scilab}

 A spectrometer demonstration has been developed utilizing Yellow and Green blocks in Scilab.
 The design operates on an RFSoC4x2 platform.
 The primary components in this demonstration include an RFDC Yellow block, a Wideband FFT Green block, several Accumulation blocks, and several shared BRAM blocks.
+The underlying CASPER HDL implementations for the Wideband FFT and Accumulation blocks that were converted to work in Scilab for this example are provided on github\footnote{ https://github.com/casper-astro/casper\_dspdevel}.
 Several blues blocks have been incorporated into the demonstration design for simulation purposes.
 The block diagram of the spectrometer is shown in Figure~\ref{spectrometer_demo_block}, and the demonstration design is illustrated in Figure~\ref{spectrometer_demo_design}.
 The key specifications are presented in Table~\ref{spectrometer_demo_block_settings}. \\

 To validate the function of the CASPER blocks in Scilab, the same spectrometer is also implemented in Simulink with the same key blocks, like the RFDC block, Wideband FFT block, Accumulation blocks and Share BRAM blocks.
+The Simulink version of the same CASPER HDL blocks\footref{casper_hdl} were used.
 The demonstration design in Simulink is illustrated in Fig~\ref{spectrometer_demo_design_simulink}.
 A comparison between the spectrometer demonstration designs in Scilab and Simulink will be shown in Section~\ref{on_board_test}.\\